Cañi (footballer)

-Jesús Cañizares Sánchez (born 21 April 1992), best known as Cañi, is a Spanish footballer who plays for Silva SD as an attacking midfielder.
+Jesús Cañizares Sánchez (born 21 April 1992), best known as Cañi, is a Spanish footballer who plays for Xerez CD as an attacking midfielder.

 Club career

 Born in As Pontes, Cañi was a youth product of local CD As Pontes.
 He made his debuts as a senior in 2011–12 season, representing the side in Tercera División.
 On 21 May 2013 he signed a two-year deal with Deportivo de La Coruña, being initially assigned to the reserves also in the fourth level.

 Cañi made his official debut for the Galicians' first team on 12 September 2013, starting in a 2–2 away draw against Córdoba CF, for the season's Copa del Rey.